http4s/http4s/website/src/hugo/content/contributing.md

 ### Formatting

-[Scalafmt] is run on compile.
-The Travis CI build verifies that all code is formatted correctly and will fail if a diff is found.
-If you compile your code before submitting a pull request, formatting should just work.
+The Travis CI build verifies that code is formatted correctly according to the [Scalafmt] config and will fail if a diff is found.

+You can run `validate` to test the formatting before opening a PR.
+If your PR fails due to formatting, run `;scalafmt ;test:scalafmt`.

 [Scalafmt]: http://scalameta.org/scalafmt/